 Thanks to a generous donation by the William E. Barth Foundation, we are now able to provide a limited number of complimentary tickets for students who wish to attend our World at Home speaker series.
-If you are an educator or student and would like more information on reserving these tickets, please contact firstname.lastname@example.org.
+If you are an educator or student and would like to request tickets, please complete this form https://goo.gl/forms/

 About this Event:

-Public distrust of the media is at the highest it has ever been, and the recent election has brought the term “Fake News” to the forefront of the American political consciousness.
-It seems as though every news source from every part of the political spectrum has at some point in the last year and a half been accused of advancing an agenda or publishing fake news.
+Public distrust of the media is at an all time high, and the recent election has brought the term “Fake News” to the forefront of the American political consciousness.
+There’s no news source (left, right, or center) that has escaped the recent accusations of agenda-advancing or fake news-publishing.
 How did this climate of distrust and disinformation emerge?
-What are the standards which make a news organization credible?
+What are the standards which should make a news organization credible?
 Where do politics and journalism collide?
 Can news be unbiased?
 What is the difference between between bias and credibility and where is the line between them?
-What are journalistic ethics and does that ultimately blur or clarify that line?
+What are journalistic ethics and do they blur or clarify that line?
 How has social media affected the ways Americans receive their news?

-Join us for a discussion with Pulitzer-winner Colleen Nelson moderated by WFPL’s Brendan McCarthy, as they tackle these questions and others as she explores the drastically changing landscape of American news.
+Join us for a discussion with Pulitzer-winner Colleen Nelson moderated by WFPL’s Brendan McCarthy, as they tackle these questions and others amid the drastically changing landscape of American news.

 Colleen Nelson is the Editorial Editor for the Kansas City Star.
 From 2012–2016 she was the White House Correspondent for the Wall Street Journal and with them covered both the 2012 and 2016 presidential elections.
 In 2010 she and two others at the The Dallas Morning News won the Pulitzer Prize in Editorial Writing for their work exploring and exposing economic disparity in Dallas.